larbsa/larbsa/README.md

 To allow for flexibility, the tests are defined in a yaml file.
 You can find an example in *./testConfig.yaml*.

-The following fields are only valid for 'type' of robustness:
+The following fields are only valid for 'type' of *robustness*:
-    - *densityStart*: what density to start from
+1. *densityStart*: what density to start from
-    - *densityIncrimentAfter*: after N interations, the density should be increased
+2. *densityIncrimentAfter*: after N interations, the density should be increased
-    - *densityIncriment*: after N interations, the density should be increased by the value defined here
+3. *densityIncriment*: after N interations, the density should be increased by the value defined here

 In the case that the test terminates unintentionally, the 'tests can continue where they left' of as they simply append to the output csv files, rather than overriding them.
 This assuming that the name of the test does not change.